chenhcs/FRoGS/README.md

 # FRoGS
-Functional Representation of Gene Signatures
+We introduced a form of "word2vec" for bioinformatics named Functional Representation of Gene Signature (FRoGS), where FRoGS vectors encode known human genes' functions.
+FRoGS has pretrained gene embeddings and can generate embeddings of gene signatures based on the embeddings of individual genes.

 ## Dependencies
 - python 3.7.3</br>